mas-bandwidth/gafferongames/content/post/udp_vs_tcp.md

 ## TCP/IP

 TCP stands for "transmission control protocol".
 IP stands for "internet protocol".
-Together they form the backbone for almost everything you do online, from web browsing to IRC to email, its all built on top of TCP/IP.
+Together they form the backbone for almost everything you do online, from web browsing to IRC to email, it's all built on top of TCP/IP.

 If you have ever used a TCP socket, then you know it's a reliable connection based protocol.
 This means you create a connection between two machines, then you exchange data much like you're writing to a file on one side, and reading from a file on the other.